microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 ## Operation

-To program the Curiosity Nano board with this MPLAB X project, follow the steps provided in the [Programming Chapter](#how-to-program-the-curiosity-nano-board) chapter.<br>
+To program the Curiosity Nano board with this MPLAB X project, follow the steps provided in the [How to Program the Curiosity Nano board](#how-to-program-the-curiosity-nano-board) chapter.

 ## 1. MVIO Logic Level Demonstration